99darwin/bitcore-wallet-client-dash/README.md

 ## Example

-Start your own local [bitcore-dash wallet service](https://github.com/dashpay/bitcore-wallet-service-divi) instance.
+Start your own local [bitcore-divi wallet service](https://github.com/dashpay/bitcore-wallet-service-divi) instance.
 In this example we assume you have `bitcore-wallet-service-divi` running on your `localhost:3232`.

 Then create two files `irene.js` and `tomas.js` with the content below: